 Stuart Rose, the chief executive of Marks and Spencer, is quite an innovative person.
-Instead of increasing the market share by taking conventional measures, he has mapped out a new strategy to win the hearts and minds of the customers.
+Instead of increasing the market share by taking conventional measures he has mapped out a new strategy to win the hearts and minds of the customers.
 He was the initiator of incorporation of corporate social responsibility in the strategic vision of the company.
-Two years back, the company was announced as the one holding a high rank on the market; CSR implementation was expected to attract more British shoppers.
-What was initially suggested was a plan A, which included a set of measures that would help to maintain the highest standard of excellence in comparison with other companies that also put in effort corporate social responsibility.
-The 5year plan was created to tackle some of the biggest challenges their business was facing.
+Two years back, the company has been announced as the one holding a high rank on the market; CSR implementation was expected to attract more British shoppers.
+What was initially suggested was a plan A. It is a set of measures that help to maintain the highest standard of excellence in comparison with other companies, who also put in effort corporate social responsibility.
+Going by Marks and Spencer company, 'based on our strong heritage as a responsible retailer, in January 2007, we launched a series of ambitious plans for the future' (Marks and Spencer Interesting Information 2001, para.
+4).
+The 5 year plan has been created to tackle some of the biggest challenges their business is facing.
+'In Marks & Spencer we are working with our customers and suppliers to combat climate change, reduce waste, conserve natural resources, business ethics and build a healthier nation' (Marks and Spencer Interesting Information 2001, para.
+4).

-The plan has several fundamental principles, which influence its future ultimate objectives.
+The plan has several fundamental principles which influence its future ultimate objectives.
 It is designed to make Marks and Spencer more and more eco-compatible.
-It is a huge plan that can minimize the energy use and reduce waste products; it presupposes the use of materials that bring down the pollution of harmful substances or products into the environment.
+It's a huge plan which can minimize the energy use and reduce waste products; it presupposes the use of materials that bring down the pollution of harmful substances or products into the environment.
 All these measures will enable the company to become a leading retailer carrying out the corporate social responsibility strategy.
-It is the most comprehensive plan undertaken by giant business company and is more than just a private philosophy of a businessperson.
-It is a strategic resolution, which deeply affects the company's decision-making process in relation to its fundamental commercial profile.
+It is the most comprehensive plan undertaken by giant business company and is more than just a private philosophy of a businessman.
+It is a strategic resolution which deeply affects the company's decision making process in relation to its fundamental commercial profile.